The Best Savings Accounts in Texas for 2024

 There are a few different ways in which you can find out exactly how much money your savings account has made in interest: you can calculate the number yourself, you can use a compound interest calculator, or you can use tax documents.

 The IRS provides savings account owners with a 1099-INT form.
 This form illustrates how much non-wage income a taxpayer makes.
-Because savings account interest is considered a form of income, this number will be expressed on a 1099-INT form.
+Because savings account interest is considered income, this number will be expressed on a 1099-INT form.

 How Much Tax Do You Pay on Interest Earned in Texas?